AKJUS/aem-easy-content-upgrade/Readme.md

 # AEM Easy Content Upgrade (AECU)

+> [!WARNING]
+> This project is no longer actively maintained.
+AI-assisted development and simpler author-side execution workflows have reduced the need for AECU.
+The [AEM Groovy Console](https://github.com/orbinson/aem-groovy-console) can be installed independently, and alternatives are available in the ecosystem

 AECU simplifies content migrations by executing migration scripts during package installation.
 It is built on top of [Groovy Console](https://github.com/orbinson/aem-groovy-console).

 Features: